Marco Minghetti: Biography

-Minghetti was born at Bologna, then part of the Papal States.
+Minghetti was born in Bologna, then part of the Papal States.

 With Antonio Montanan and Rodolfo Audinot he founded at Bologna a paper, Il Felsineo.
 He signed the petition to the Papal conclave, 1846, urging the election of a liberal pope, and was appointed member of the state council summoned to prepare a constitution for the Papal States.
 In the first constitutional cabinet of the Papal States, presided over by Cardinal Antonelli, Minghetti held the portfolio of public works, but after Pius IX publicly spoke against the Italian Risorgimento he resigned, and joined the Piedmontese army as captain on the general staff.

 Returning to Rome in September 1848, he refused to join a papal ministry after the November 15 assassination of Pellegrino Rossi, and spent the next eight years in study and travel.
 In 1856, he was summoned to Paris by Cavour to help prepare a memorandum on the future status of the Romagna provinces for the negotiations occurring for the Paris congress resolving the Crimean War.
 In 1859, he was appointed by Cavour to become secretary-general of the Piedmontese Foreign Office.
 In the same year he was elected president of the assembly of the Romagna after the rejection of pontifical rule by those provinces, and prepared their annexation to Piedmont.